Angermünde: History

 The town was the site of a 1420 victory of Frederick I of Brandenburg over the Pomeranians.
 Since 1687, French Huguenots settled in the town, and the Holy Spirit Chapel served as the French church.

 From 1815 to 1947, Angermünde was part of the Prussian Province of Brandenburg.
-In the 19th century, the town was the seat of a Prussian circle in the Province of Brandenburg and linked to Berlin by the Berlin–Stettin (now Szczecin, Poland) railway.
+In the 19th century, the town was the seat of a Prussian circle in the Province of Brandenburg and linked to Berlin by the railway to Stettin (now Szczecin, Poland).
 Angermünde station then served as the junction for branch lines servicing Prenzlau, Bad Freienwalde, and Schwedt.
 During World War II, the Germans operated five forced labour subcamps of the Stalag III-C prisoner-of-war camp in the town.

 From 1947 to 1952, Angermünde was part of the State of Brandenburg, from 1952 to 1990 of the Bezirk Frankfurt of East Germany and since 1990 again of Brandenburg.